Building brand awareness has always been a challenge for small businesses. Limited resources and intense competition make it difficult to get noticed.

 15. Clearance Sales

-- Create a dedicated "Clearance" or "Final Sale" section on your website.
+- Build a dedicated "Clearance" or "Final Sale" section on your site so it doesn't clutter your main catalog

-- Be transparent that these items are final sale to manage customer expectations on returns.
+- Be upfront that items are final sale, sets expectations early and cuts down on return headaches

 16. Early Bird Specials